tristanbatchler/tbat.me/_posts/2024-11-11-godot-golang-mmo-part-6.md

 It is also important to remove the player from the collection when the state is exited.
 This is to ensure that the collection is kept clean and up-to-date.

 We can transition to this state when the client logs in successfully in the `Connected` state.
-Let's add that logic now, to the end of the `handleLogin` method:
+Let's add that logic now, to the end of the `handleLoginRequest` method:

 ```directory
 /server/internal/server/states/connected.go